acmacunlay/ICTS/README.md

 ## 4. Feature Phones

+### 4.1.
+Individual Registration

-**Only individual registrants can use the system using feature phones.** To register in the system, the registrant must send an SMS with this format:
+**Only individual registrants can use the system using feature phones.** To register in the system, the registrant must send an SMS with the following format:

 	Format: